 There is no particular need for the image list page to be confidential.
 The images need to be publicly accessibly anyway.
 However, sometimes access is restricted by the provider.
 For example, the popular WordFence and iThemes Security plugins for WordPress disable access to its API except with a password.
 If you’re using an Apache index page, you might choose to protect it, as it is rather ugly.

-In this case you’ll need to provide Cameo with some credentials it can use to access your site to obtain the list of images.
+In these cases you’ll need to provide Cameo with some credentials it can use to access your site to obtain the list of images.
 Cameo currently only supports Basic Auth credentials.
 WordPress offers this when the API is not publicly available, and this is also the natural mechanism for securing an Apache index page.

 Provide a user name and password in the box provided when you click set/show credentials alongside the method selector (Fig 4: 2).
 This is only accessible to Cameo users with administrative privileges.
 The box explains how to obtain these for WordPress (Fig 5; more detail below).